NaMoAr/FinancialManagement/README.md

  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+Raison D'etre:
+Finance management is an essential part of life for everyone.
+This app helps users to practice and plan their financial life by providing money management features that are consistent with their account balance.
+Moreover, it helps users to see their stock profit at a specific period of time (customizable by themselves).

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to